tabassumtamanna/iTodo/README.md

 ## Features

+- Use Google SignIn with Firebase
+- Use Firebase to store data
 - Build an user interfaces with multiple pages of content
-- A networked API that provides the app with data
-- Data persistence on the device

 ## How to use the app
 This app allows users to add their daily task list.